tantaman/tantaman/README.md

 # 👨🏻‍🔬 Employment
 * 👨‍🚀Self Employed
-  * 2022 - Present: Improving software interoperability to reclaim our minds.
+  * 2022 - Present: Improving software interoperability to reclaim our minds & turning the document into an application development platform
 * ∞ Meta
   * 2021 - 2022: Responsible for technical vision and strategy to migrate all trust & safety systems @ Meta to "privacy aware infra"
   * 2016-2021: Building, designing & inventing platforms to protect the community from harm.
 Both [online and offline](https://about.fb.com/news/category/integrity-security/).